An unreleased U.S. government report has found there is no evidence that freedom of speech leads to an increase in hate crimes.

 The second source of data used was the National Crime Victimization Survey (NCVS), administered by the U.S. Census Bureau.
 While the UCR sources data from law enforcement, the NCVS sources data from approximately 95,000 households around the country annually, and asks respondents about all incidents they may have experienced, rather than only those reported to authorities.

 Respondents are asked if they believe their experiences are linked to prejudice or bigotry, and if so, details are asked to be provided.
-The report notes that details which were provided to the NCVS do not evidence any link to telecommunications systems.
+The report notes that details that were provided to the NCVS do not evidence any link to telecommunications systems.

 NTIA found “The evidence does not show that during the last decade, a time of expansive growth of electronic communications, particularly on the Internet and mobile devices as well as social media, there has been a rise in hate crime incidents.”

-The report also found several studies often cited to support the theory that far right groups have utilized the Internet to anonymize their activities and organize their crimes, all lacked empirical and causal bases for their claims.
+The report also found several studies often cited to support the theory that far-right groups have utilized the Internet to anonymize their activities and organize their crimes, all lacked empirical and causal bases for their claims.

 NTIA also found a similar lack of empirical basis for the claims that bots, video games, chat services, and funding platforms had been connected to real cases of hate crimes.

-NTIA suggested the reconsideration of Section 230, which grants “broad immunity” to big tech platforms from liability for what their users post, saying “Section 230 shields social media platforms from rules everyone else must follow.
+NTIA suggested the reconsideration of Section 230, which grants “broad immunity” to big tech platforms from liability for what their user’s post, saying “Section 230 shields social media platforms from rules everyone else must follow.

 “Reforming Section 230 would greatly combat the problem of soliciting, aiding, and abetting hate crimes online.”